Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 # SIMPLE OUTPUT ULTIMATE

-The pourpose of this node is send a message with payload TRUE on first pin and FALSE on second pin, independently from the msg input.<br />
+The pourpose of this node is to send a message with payload TRUE on the first pin and FALSE on second pin, independently from the msg input.<br />
 This is useful if you need to simply send a true or false payload.

 <img src='https://raw.githubusercontent.com/Supergiovane/node-red-contrib-boolean-logic-ultimate/master/img/SimpleOutput.png' width='60%'>